-Taking your chosen coloured sugar paste (fondant) and corresponding cutter, punch out the shape and stick onto your pre dampened cookie.
+Taking your chosen colored sugar paste (fondant) and corresponding cutter, punch out the shape and stick onto your pre dampened cookie.
 You may find that your cookie will have risen and expanded a bit during the cooking process so use your rolling pin to gently stretch the sugar paste to the ends of the cookie or smooth with your finger.

 Then add detail such as wrinkles to the hat by marking with a dresden tool.

 Repeat this step for all your cookies and add features such as eyes, by rolling small balls of black sugar paste and sticking them onto your cookies with a tiny day of water.
-Alternatively you can use royal icing.
+Alternatively, you can use royal icing.
 With the pumpkin cookies, I used royal icing to draw on the detail of the lines.

 For the one-eyed purple monster I used a ghost cookie and I used a clay gun to make the hair.
 If you do not have a clay gun, you could also use a garlic press or a sieve to push the sugar paste through.
-Alternatively, you could colour royal icing purple and pipe it on using a grass tip (nozzle).
+Alternatively, you could color royal icing purple and pipe it on using a grass tip (nozzle).

 To make his eye, roll a ball of white sugar paste, to which add an even tinier bit of black sugar paste to make the pupil.
 Dip a fine tip paintbrush into some red food colouring mixed with a little vodka or lemon or oil and paint on the bloodshot veins.

-Lastly roll a little purple sugar paste into a thin sausage and place over the eye in an arch to make the eye lid.
+Lastly, roll a little purple sugar paste into a thin sausage and place over the eye in an arch to make the eye lid.
 For added effect you could add lips or teeth!